turboapps/docs/reference/command_line/build.md

       --no-base              Do not merge the base image into the new image --overwrite            Overwrite existing image
       --route-file=VALUE     Specify a routing rules file
-      --vm=VALUE             The Spoon VM version to run the container with --wait-after-error     Leave program open after error
+      --vm=VALUE             The Turbo VM version to run the container with --wait-after-error     Leave program open after error
       --wait-after-exit      Leave program open after it exits
 ```